 - Air dry on a clean surface or a drying rack.

-- Reassemble your respirator and properly store.
+- Reassemble your respirator and properly store it.

 Store your respirators as soon as they dry to keep them from dust.
 Follow these guidelines:

-- Store your clean respirator in a clean, airtight container or large disposable bag, separate from cartridge and filters.
+- Store your clean respirator in a clean, airtight container or large disposable bag, separate from the cartridge and filters.

 - Store in a dry and cool place.
 You can use a wall case for storing respirators.
 Position them in their natural shape to avoid deforming rubber or plastic.